FatLarva/unity-ui-mvvm-source-generator/README.md

 # unity-ui-mvvm-source-generator
-Project which provides a way to reveal the burden of scripting mvvm UI in Unity with specific source generation.
+Project which provides a way to pass the burden of writing mvvm UI bindings in Unity to the source generation.